Noam Chomsky Delivers Eighth Annual Eqbal Ahmad Lecture

 Democracy Promotion, Past and Present: Rhetoric and Reality

 Noam Chomsky spoke to an overflow audience at the annual Eqbal Ahmad Lecture at Hampshire College on October 11, 2005.
-His lecture, titled “Democracy Promotion, Past and Present: Rhetoric and Reality," will be posted to the college Web site as soon as it is available (please check back).
+His lecture, titled “Democracy Promotion, Past and Present: Rhetoric and Reality," is online

 A prolific author and influential scholar, Chomsky is known for his groundbreaking work in human language and for his outspoken critiques of American media and government.